 The other core compound that Propolis includes is the flavonoid that is chrysin.
 It is a strong antioxidant that bees gather from plants.

 According to a study Propolis includes over 300 biologically active substances like Vitamins, plant oil, acid, carbohydrate and fragrant chemicals etc.

 Harvesting of Propolis

-Beekeepers insert a Propolis trapper – a flexible plastic sheet which is perforated (a row of small holes) with hundreds of narrow cut or openings into the beehive.
+Beekeepers insert a Propolis trapper – a flexible plastic sheet that is perforated (a row of small holes) with hundreds of narrow cuts or openings into the beehive.

 Honey bees close these small spaces with propolis.
-Hence the Propolis is collected in a clean sheet.
+Hence the Propolis is collected on a clean sheet.
 After this, beekeepers remove the trap and keep this in the freezer to harder the Propolis.